learn-co-curriculum/rails-blog-scaffold/TUTORIAL.md

       create    app/assets/stylesheets/scaffolds.css.scss
 ```

 As the README mentions, Rails is very opinionated as to where you code should go.
 When you generate a scaffold, it generates the files and folders that it expects you to need.
-Some of these will be familiar, while others will be new.

 Because we specified that we want a scaffold for a model called `Post` with a column called `title` with a datatype of string, rails added the following to our stack.